kbfame1800-spec/smilebot-dental-chatbot-ba/README.md

 The project demonstrates real-world BA documentation, including requirements gathering, process modeling, use cases, user stories, SRS, BRD, diagrams, and prototype design.

-This is a portfolio-ready end-to-end BA case study built from scratch.
+This is a  BA case study built from scratch.

 ⭐ Project Purpose:-